Potomac River water or watershed scenery in Maryland

 Check Little Falls flow, weather, and C&O/NPS access before choosing a wade, bank, or boat plan.

-Are there special regulations on the Maryland Potomac?+
+Are there special fishing rules on the Maryland Potomac?

 Yes.
 Rules depend on target species and whether you are in freshwater or tidal context.